pippinbarr/cart253/topics/variables/introducing-javascript-objects.md

 Good!
 Lots of variables!

-But, one thing that is a tiny bit less good is that now that we're think about distinctive objects or ideas like "the sky", "the sun", and "my self esteem" it feels a bit wrong that they have to be made up of a bunch of *separate* variables.
+But, one thing that is a tiny bit less good is that now that we're thinking about distinctive objects or ideas like "the sky", "the sun", and "my self-esteem" it feels a bit wrong that they have to be made up of a bunch of *separate* variables.

 It would be better if there was *one variable* for the sun, for example, that could contain *all* of the other variables.